flyingmachine/brave-clojure-web/content/concurrency.md

 "Elapsed time: 23.145 msecs"
 ```

-These numbers were derived on a dual-core machine, and you can see
+These performance numbers were attained on a dual-core machine, and
-that `fold` takes almost half as much time as `reduce`.
-If you pass
+you can see that `fold` takes almost half as much time as `reduce`.
+If
-`fold` a collection that's not a vector or map, then its performance
+you pass `fold` a collection that's not a vector or map, then its
-is the same as `reduce`'s:
+performance is the same as `reduce`'s:

 ```clojure
 ;; vector consisting of 1 through 1000000